Pelagicore/OpenSourceTemplates/README.md

 # OpenSourceTemplates
-A set of templates that aims to follow community best practices
+A set of templates that aim to follow community best practices around releasing open source software.

 Please feel free to use these templates as a starting point for text and headers in your own project and feel free to send patches on